sones/sones/Installer/doc/ReadMe.txt

 The 'sones GraphDB v2.0 Community Edition' includes the following:

 * sones GraphDB starter: A command line tool to start up sones GraphDB
 * 'sones Webshell': A simple to use shell like application which runs in your browser.
-It allows you to execute GQL statements.
+It allows you to execute GraphQL statements.

---Note: For further details about the G(raph) Q(uery) L(anguage) please read the 'GQL cheat sheet', which can be found on our web site.
+--Note: For further details about the G(raph) Q(uery) L(anguage) please read the 'GraphQL cheat sheet', which can be found on our web site.

 First steps
 ===========